Cook, Learn, and Share to Fight Hunger.

 While the exact origins are debated, spice blends similar to pumpkin pie spice have been used for centuries.
 European spice traders brought warm spices like cinnamon, cloves, and nutmeg from the East, and these were often combined in various ways.
 The Dutch “speculaaskruiden” used in speculoos cookies is a close relative.
 As these spices became more accessible in America, they found their way into pie recipes, eventually solidifying the pumpkin pie spice blend we know and love today.

-Pumpkin pie spice itself has negligible calories and fat.
+Spice itself has negligible calories and fat.
 The spices it contains offer some potential health benefits, as they are rich in antioxidants.
-However, it’s important to remember that pumpkin pie spice is typically used in small amounts, so its nutritional impact is minimal compared to the other ingredients in a recipe.
+However, it’s important to remember that it is typically used in small amounts, so its nutritional impact is minimal compared to the other ingredients in a recipe.

 Pumpkin pie spice is more than just a seasonal trend; it’s a testament to the enduring power of flavor and tradition.